PFC-University Course Descriptions

 Prerequisite: None [3 hours] Describes the PFC National Bible Study Correspondence School; an expanding curriculum with over 80 individual Bible studies.
 The course covers the goals of the program, how to review the studies, how to write encouraging comments, how to deal with inmate requests, difficult issues and situations.
 (Required for all Bible Study Correspondence School volunteers.)

-The Code of Conduct course is now 100% online and is no longer offered at PFC-U. Click here to take the Code of Conduct test.
+The Code of Conduct course is now offered online.
+Click here to take the Code of Conduct test.
 (Required for all in-prison volunteers to adult and juvenile facilities.)